NextSDS Logo

 Eye contact

 Dust or fume from this product should be flushed from the eyes with copious amounts of clean, tepid water until transported to an emergency medical facility.
 Do not allow victim to rub or keep eyes tightly closed.
 Obtain medical assistance at once.
+Arc rays can injure eyes.
 If exposed to arc rays, move victim to dark room, remove contact lenses as necessary for treatment, cover eyes with a padded dressing and rest.
 Obtain medical assistance if symptoms persist.

-Symptoms: Arc rays can injure eyes; irritation of eyes
+Symptoms: Arc rays can injure eyes.

 Ingestion

-Avoid hand, clothing, food, and drink contact with fluxes, metal fume or powder which can cause ingestion of particulate during hand to mouth activities such as drinking, eating, smoking, etc. If ingested, do not induce vomiting.
+If ingested, do not induce vomiting.
 Contact a poison control center.
 Unless the poison control center advises otherwise, wash out mouth thoroughly with water.
 If symptoms develop, seek medical attention at once.

 Immediate Medical Attention